-How many ethnic groups.
+How many ethnic groups?
 Ethnic composition of the population of Russia.
-How many peoples live on the territory of Russia.
-Small peoples of Russia
+How many peoples live on the territory of Russia?
+Small nations of Russia

-The ethnic composition of Russia is formed by polling people in the course of the population census.
+The national composition of Russia is formed by surveying people during the census process.

 More than 137 million people have confirmed their nationality.